gratimax/gratimax.github.io/about.md

 ---

 I am a high school senior with interests in computer science and physics.
-I currently go to De Anza College, and am waiting for college decisions for next year.
+I currently go to De Anza College, and will be an undergraduate at Berkeley starting next year.

 Social profiles: